evgenybf/IGLogger/README.md

 Version History
 ===============
+v2.57

+ + Added android.location.address and java.lang.CharSequence logging
+ + Smali Decompiled with APKTool 2.0 Beta
+ + Forked to my repo since no longer at Intrepidus.
+Much love to the IG peeps.

 v2.55

  + Added printing of the line number to all trace functions.
 The new APKSmash script should insert line numbers, making this output more useful.